Axosoft/moby-git/README.md

 **Congratulations!**

-You have successfully cloned a repository with the Git CLI
+You have successfully cloned a repository with the Git CLI.

 You can now change directory to the newly cloned repository, in this case, moby-dick, and start editing your files.
 <br>`cd moby-dick`

 ## Next Steps